samcbogen/search_engine/README.md

        ```

 1. Take a screenshot of an interesting search result.
+   Ensure that the timer on the bottom of the webpage is included in the screenshot.
    Add the screenshot to your git repo, and modify the `<img>` tag below to point to the screenshot.

    <img src='screenshot.png' />